instructlab/community/FAQ.md

 To run and train InstructLab locally, you must meet the following requirements:

-- A Linux-based operating system
-- An Apple Silicon M1, M2, or M3 system
+- A Linux-based operating system OR an Apple Silicon M1, M2, or M3 system
 - Python 3.9 or later, including the development headers
 - Approximately 10GB of free disk space to get through the `ilab generate` step
 - Approximately 60GB of free disk space is needed to run the entire process locally on Apple hardware